-Balfanz et al. [3] use location-limited channels for location verification; however, the lack of location-limited channels may abridge the suitability of this method.
-Moreover, this method does not provide any strong security guarantees [12].
-Corner and Noble [5] use short-range communication to verify proximity.
+Other approaches to location verification have been proposed.
+Balfanz et al. [4] use locationlimited channels for location verification; however, the lack of location-limited channels may abridge the suitability of this method.
+Corner and Noble [8] use short-range communication to verify proximity.
 However, their scheme fails if a malicious user is able to send data from a distance using a powerful transmitter.
-Kindber et al. [9] use constrained channels to limit transmission range of the prover, but their protocol does not provide strong security guarantees either.
-Tamper-resistant hardware is used in the industry to provide location authentication [7].